liuyu-985/CellCensusNMF/Paper Final codes/Figures_code.md

 ## Figure 3 — W matrix panel A

-The overall heatmap of genes sets and factors
+The overall heatmap of genes sets and factors.

 ``` r
 if (!exists("padj_mat")) padj_mat <- padj_all